top of page

 I grinned.
 “Andy, my fellow GAD survivor.
 What’s the occasion?”

-Andy launched into his news like he’d been holding it in since breakfast — which he probably had, because he was worried he overcooked the oatmeal… and maybe under-cleaned the spoon.
+Andy unloaded like he’d been holding it in since breakfast — which he probably had, because he was worried he overcooked the oatmeal… and maybe under-cleaned the spoon.

-But then I read your story — how you spent 20 years battling Bipolar, Alcoholism, Anxiety Disorders and PTSD.
-How you hit rock bottom and tried to end your life.
-And how, in the middle of that darkness, you discovered something life-changing: mental health is the key to overcoming any challenge.
+But then I read your story — the 20-year battle with Bipolar, Alcoholism, Anxiety Disorders and PTSD.
+How it left you feeling so powerless, that you tried to end your life.
+But in that dark time you discovered something life-changing: mental health is the key to overcoming any challenge.

-Then you created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge!
-So people like me can finally take charge of our emotions, triumph over challenges, and build the life we really want.
+Then armed with that knowledge you created the Mental Health Warrior Program — bold new SELF-HELP approach that puts YOU in charge!

 Warrior Solution

 “YES!”
 Andy said, nearly knocking over a display of eco-friendly to-go lids.
 “That’s why I fill my Warrior toolbelt daily.
-Because when anxiety flares up — and it does — I want to be ready.
+Because when anxiety flares up — and it does — I'm ready.”

 Example 1: Finances and Future Panic